 1,000 POINT TEAMMATES

 Against Michigan State, A'uston Calhoun scored his 1,000th career point.
-With 964 points, Jordon Crawford needs just 36 more to reach that same mark.
+With 917 points, Jordon Crawford needs just 83 more to tie him.
 They would become just the eighth set of teammates to reach the milestone in the same season.
 It would also be the first time that it's happened in back-to-back seasons as Scott Thomas and Dee Brown both did it last year.

-Although they rank just fourth and fifth on the team in scoring, Richaun Holmes and Anthony Henderson may have had the largest impact on the success of the team so far this year.
-Bowling Green has outscored its opponents by 25 points when Holmes is on the floor and 23 when Henderson is on the court.
-Those are the top two plus/minus ratings on the Falcons this year.
+Although none of them rank among the top three on the team in scoring, Richaun Holmes, Anthony Henderson and James Erger may have had the largest impact on the success of the team so far this year.
+Bowling Green has outscored its opponents by 30 points when Holmes is on the floor, 25 when Henderson is on the court and 21 when Erger is in the game.
+Those are the top three plus/minus ratings on the Falcons this year.

 MORE OF THE DYNAMIC DUO